-9. Employees and Directors
+8. Employees and Directors

-The Society has no employees, and all services are undertaken by employees seconded to ULP and the Society by ULPS under a Secondment Agreement, which was amended to incorporate the ELAS subsidiary from 1st January 2020.
+The Society has no employees, and all services are undertaken by employees seconded to ULP and the Society by ULPS under a Secondment Agreement, which was amended to incorporate ELAS from 1st January 2020.
 ULPS makes a management charge to ULP for secondment services in accordance with the Agreement.

-Staff costs are incurred via a management charge from the Society's holding company, ULP, and are included in administrative expenses in Net operating expenses (Note 8).
+Staff costs are incurred via a management charge from the Society's parent company, ULP, and are included in administrative expenses in Net operating expenses (Note 7).
 The staff costs cannot be split out from the total management charge.